BOOK TITLE: The Australia Times - TAT Girl magazine. Volume 1, issue 2

 consumers.

-While its great to finally join the
+While it’s great to finally join the

 rest of the world by having access to